gerardnico/dokuwiki-plugin-404manager/README.md

 **Why I must validate a redirection ?**

-When a redirection occurs, the 404manager plugin insert automatically the redirect in this list.
+When a redirection occurs, the 404manager plugin insert automatically the redirection in this list.

 In this way :
-  * You can see thus which redirect occur, when, where and how many time.
+  * You can see thus which redirect occurs, when, where and how many time.
-  * The 404manager plugin use it as a cache.
+  * The 404manager plugin uses it as a cache.
 If the same page is asked, it can retrieve easily the target page.

-To be sure that the reader is not totally lost because he ask for one page and he have an other page, the 404 manager plugin fired a message.
-If you validate the redirection, this message disappear.
+To be sure that the reader is not totally lost because he asks for one page and he have an other page, the 404 manager plugin fired a message.
+If you validate the redirection, this message disappears.

 This action is always performed first in the process of redirection for a reader.

 ### Redirection by best namepage

-The redirection by best namepage is an simpe algorithm which occurs to find the best page.
+The redirection by best namepage is an simpe algorithm which occurs to find the best page by name.

 It calculate a score for two kinds of page :